Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 A screenshot highlighting uneven spacing and isolated punctuation marks in a product review, showing a writing pattern common in translation or voice-to-text software.

-A reviewer with floating punctuation and uneven spacing traits often seen in translation or voice to text output suggesting a non native English writer rather than automated behavior
+A reviewer with “floating punctuation” and uneven spacing traits often seen in translation or voice-to-text output, suggesting a non-native English writer rather than automated behavior.

 Yet the Ecovacs review suddenly introduces full fluency.
 They use complex sentences, an em dash (never used elsewhere), and polished spelling and structure.
 Clear red flag, but confusing: A few of their familiar punctuation hallmarks integrated into the otherwise out-of-place review.